arkhalid/CarND-Traffic-Sign-Classifier-Project/README.md

 [image6]: ./images/2.jpg "Traffic Sign 3"
 [image7]: ./images/3.jpg "Traffic Sign 4"
 [image8]: ./images/4.jpg "Traffic Sign 5"
-[weights]:./images/features.png "activations"
+[weights]:./images/Features.PNG "activations"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/arkhalid/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Basic Summary of Dataset
+#### 1. Basic Summary of Dataset

 The code for this step is contained in the second and third code cell of the IPython notebook.
 I initially converted the pickle files to mat so that I could easily visualize the images using MATLAB.
 I noticed that the images have a lot of variation in the brightness.
 I used the numpy library to calculate summary statistics of the traffic